2314772/CS220AU-DP/README.md

 ## Log
+2023-12-07 started a first draft for my introduction

 2023-12-01 spoke about my progress so far, and talked about targets for next week (INTRODUCTION!!)

 2023- 11-30 read through the module outline and assessment criteria to recap what i need to do, and how i intend to go about doing so.